 11.3.8.6.1 Parent process behavior

 Upon receipt of a Commit Message, the parent process checks whether a protocol instance for the peer MAC address exists in the database.
 If one does, and it is in either Committed state or Confirmed state the frame shall be passed to the protocol instance.
-If one does and it is in Authenticated state, the scalar in the received frame is checked against the peer-scalar used in authentication of the existing protocol instance (in Authenticated state).
+If one does and it is in Accepted state, the scalar in the received frame is checked against the peer-scalar used in authentication of the existing protocol instance (in Acceptedstate).
 If it is identical, the frame shall be dropped.
 If not, the parent process checks the value of Open .
-If Open is greater than dot11RSNASAEAntiCloggingThreshold, the parent process shall check for the presence of an Anti-Clogging Token.
+If Open is greater or equal to than dot11RSNASAEAntiCloggingThreshold, the parent process shall check for the presence of an Anti-Clogging Token.
 If an Anti-Clogging Token exists and is correct, the parent process shall create a protocol instance.
 If the Anti-Clogging Token is incorrect, the frame shall be silently discarded.
-If Open is greater than dot11RSNASAEAntiCloggingThreshold and there is no Anti-Clogging Token in the received frame, the parent process shall construct a response as an (#100) Authentication frame with Authentication sequence number one (1), Status code 76, and the body of the frame consisting of an Anti-Clogging Token (see 11.3.6 (Anti-clogging tokens)).
-If Open is not greater than dot11RSNASAEAntiCloggingThreshold, the parent process shall create a protocol instance and the frame shall be sent to the protocol instance as a Com event.
+If Open is greater than or equal to dot11RSNASAEAntiCloggingThreshold and there is no Anti-Clogging Token in the received frame, the parent process shall construct a response as an (#100) Authentication frame with Authentication sequence number one (1), Status code 76, and the body of the frame consisting of an Anti-Clogging Token (see 11.3.6 (Anti-clogging tokens)).
+If Open is less than dot11RSNASAEAntiCloggingThreshold, the parent process shall create a protocol instance and the frame shall be sent to the protocol instance as a Com event.

 References: